KristaRutz/Farmer-s-market/README.md

 Designed the components based on two data : Available Product and Market Schedule.

-Available product has month and it's selection.
+Available product has month and its selection.
 Market schedule has day, location, hours, booth.

 App is a most upper parent component that has every components as children.